 I insist on performing chivalrous acts, would like to believe I'm a hopeless romantic and am deathly afraid of unrequited love.
 I've been described as a maven, mostly because I research the crap out of everything and am more than willing to tell you all about it.
 It makes me an educated consumer of goods and services.
 I know a lot about a lot.
 Much of it is random and useless.
 I capitalize and punctuate texts, chats and e-mails.

 I love musical theater, maybe even more than you do.
 I'm very particular about who I let cut my hair.
-I've grown a handlebar moustache on three separate occasions.
+I've grown a handlebar moustache on five separate occasions.
 I think it's cool, but not in the ironic sense.
 The more I dress up, the better I look.
 I have a penchant for argyle socks and bow-ties.
 I still hang and fold my laundry like I learned when I worked retail.
-I unabashedly look at people on the 'L' for ideas and trends of all sorts (Wikipedia just told me those single quotations are necessary).
+I unabashedly looked at people on the 'L' for ideas and trends of all sorts (Wikipedia just told me those single quotations are necessary).

 I lived in Paris for 18 months back in '86 but haven't been back overseas since.
 I am none too happy about that.
 In my childhood my parents were nice enough to help me visit all 50 states before I was 14.
 I like sock monkeys.
 I have a sock monkey that has since returned with me to 38 states and sadly is more traveled than many of my friends.
-I haven't owned a car in 5 years but I'm getting one again soon!

 I can say the alphabet faster backwards than you can forwards.
 I learned it when I was young because my father could do it; I did not learn it in order to pass roadside sobriety tests.
 The most famous person I've ever had dinner with was Vincent Schiavelli, I once talked on the phone with Charo, and I've slammed some beers with former Minnesota Vikings head coach and Bears offensive coordinator Mike Tice.
 I played the bass clarinet in the 8th grade band because I got bored playing the sax (look it up, it's not your average clarinet).